mguid65/line-commands/README.md

    replace all instances of a regex search with a given string

 Type command and parameters in any blank line in document.
+The run shortcut is ctrl-alt-k.
+You must have your cursor in the line.
 This line will be deleted and the command will be parsed and processed.